 The original, independent guide to Lisbon

-The E15 tram route connects central Lisbon (Baixa) to the Belem district, the Lxfactory and the Santo Amaro Docks.
+The number 15 tram route connects central Lisbon (Baixa district) to the Belem district, and passes the Lxfactory and the Santo Amaro Docks.
 This is the best way for you to travel from central Lisbon to Belem.
 E15 tram guide.

 Insider Tip: The E28 is one of the best tours of Lisbon but is standing room only between 10am-6pm.
 The best way to get a seat is to board the tram at either of the departure locations at Martim Moniz to Campo Ourique.

 All of Lisbon’s trams and buses are operated by Carris and the fare system covers all tram routes.

 A single tram ticket purchased onboard the tram costs €3.00.
 On the Articulado trams, tickets are purchased from the on-board ticket machines while on the older Remodelado they are bought from the driver.

 Purchasing a ticket on the tram is more difficult than it sounds, both types of trams are always very crowded, and on the Articulado tram, the ticket machine needs exact change.

 The tram is an important part of Lisbon’s public transport network and the operational hours reflect the importance of each route.
 For the 15E and 28E, the services start early in the day (7am) and continue late into the night (11pm) with at least four hourly departures.

 The 12E continues until 8pm, while the E18 routes finishes after the evening rush hours and does not run on Sundays.
 The 25E is the most limited, as it does not even operate at the weekends… The exact timetables can be seen on the Carris website:

 No other city in Europe employs such old trams as the Remodelado trams, which originally date from the 1930s.
 The reason why they still operate in Lisbon is that the streets are too tight for longer trams, and too undulating for multiple bogie vehicles.